horiaahmed/DevOps-Internship-Assessment-Todo-List-Nodejs/README.md

 ---
 ## Part 3 -  Running Application with Docker Compose and Automated Image Updates on VM
 #### Phase 1
-- On the VM, use docker compose to run the application.
+- Task: On the VM, use docker compose to run the application.
 Make sure you configure the proper health checks.
    - I previously used simple docker-compose in part 1 on my local But i wanted to Enhance it
       - Add healthchecks :To ensure a container is running correctly and restart it automatically if it's unhealthy.